Wissam al-Hassan: Political activities

 Al-Hassan acted as a mediator between Saad Hariri and Hezbollah.
 In addition, al-Hassan supported the Syrian opposition in the Syrian civil war as it is alleged that he facilitated the flow of money and arms from the Gulf states and the West to the Syrian opposition through Lebanon.
 Although al-Hassan was not directly involved in operations, his actions permitted the smuggling of arms destined for opposition forces from Lebanon to Syria, provided a safe haven for Syrian defectors in Lebanon, and resulted in the Syrian opposition using bases in Lebanon as staging areas for attacks into Syria.

 Al-Hassan was named as a possible negotiation partner by the Free Syrian Army after the Syrian insurgency fighters kidnapped 11 Lebanese Shi'a pilgrims in August.
 Al-Hassan was considered an ally of the United States.

 Death and funeral

 On 19 October 2012, al-Hassan died in a massive car bombing near the Achrafieh neighborhood of Beirut.
 Seven other people including his driver also died and nearly eighty people were wounded in the huge blast.
-Al-Hassan is believed to have been the target of the attack.
+Al-Hassan is believed to have been the target of the attack for his part in the investigations about Hariri's assassination by Hezbollah.
+Later his assassination was linked to Unit 121 that is responsible of several politic assassinations since the late 80's.
 He returned to Beirut from abroad on 18 October 2012.

 A state funeral ceremony for him was organized in Beirut on 21 October with the attendance of significant political figures and thousands of people.
 Lebanese president Michel Suleiman awarded al-Hassan the National Order of the Cedar in Grade of Grand Officer at the ceremony.
 Al-Hassan was buried alongside former Prime Minister Rafik Hariri in a cemetery near the Mohammad Amin Mosque.